john-itcsolutions/cheirrs/README.md

 and restart from

-`python3 scripts/cli.py microk8s setup --controller uk8s`
+`python3 scripts/cli.py microk8s setup --controller lernenmaschine`

 followed by editing the coredns configmap again.